![]() |

 Section 1120.2035 Competitive Selection Procedures for Professional and Artistic Services

-1) The provisions of this Section apply to every procurement of professional and artistic services except those professional and other services necessary to prepare for anticipated litigation, enforcement actions, or investigations, which are exempt from the requirements of the Code and this Part and except as provided in Section 1120.2035(c).
+1) The provisions of this Section apply to every procurement of professional and artistic services except those professional and other services necessary to prepare for anticipated litigation, enforcement actions, or investigations, which are exempt from the requirements of the Code and this Part and except as provided in Section 1120.2020 and in subsection (c) of this Section.

 2) "Professional and artistic services" means those services provided under contract to a State agency by a person or business, acting as an independent contractor, qualified by education, experience, and technical ability [30 ILCS 500/1-15.60].

-1) Notice of the need for professional and artistic services shall be made by the CPO or SPO in the form of a Request for Proposals.
+1) Notice of the need for professional and artistic services shall be made by the CPO in the form of an RFP.

 3) Notice shall also be distributed to prequalified persons interested in performing the services required by the proposed contract.

 1) Contents.
-The Request for Proposals shall be in the form specified by the SPO and shall contain at least the following information:
+The RFP shall be in the form specified by the CPO and shall contain at least the following information:

 A) the type of services required;